Skip to main content

 OpenStreetMap Foundation and LocationIq

 Both OpenStreetMap Foundation and LocationIq return OpenStreetMap-style named properties.
 Pass the property names you want — separated by spaces — to --openstreetmap-properties (-r).
 The order you list them is the order they appear in the address.
-Common property names:
+Common property names: Example — inspect the full response for a photo:

 Sample output for a photo taken in Ankara, Turkey: